Agent Roles

 The first role is what we call the proxy role.
 It runs three main services.

-• The HTTP and TCP servers to respond to produce requests
+• The HTTP and TCP servers that respond to produce requests

-• The HTTP and TCP servers to respond to fetch requests
+• The HTTP and TCP servers that respond to fetch requests

 • The file cache for reducing the number of object storage GET operations to respond to Fetch requests.

-• It runs compaction jobs that periodically rewrite and merge files in object storage.
+• Compaction jobs periodically rewrite and merge files in object storage.

-• It runs retention jobs that delete files which contain out-of-retention data.
+• Retention jobs delete files which contain out-of-retention data.

-• It runs a background job that makes some WarpStream-internal metrics available over the Prometheus endpoint.
+• Publish metrics jobs that makes some WarpStream-internal metrics available over the Prometheus endpoint.

-By default, all Agents start both roles, but it is possible to configure your Agents to start only a subset of these roles.
+By default, all Agents run both the proxyand jobs roles, but it is possible to configure your Agents to start only a subset of these roles.

 Optionally, there is one additional role that can be configured called pipelines.
 This role is used to run WarpStream Managed Data Pipelines.
 See our documentation for more details about this role.